Arguments for Utilitarianism

 4. Here it is important to consider the indirect costs of reducing social trust, in addition to the obvious direct costs to the victim. ↩︎

-5. Compare our defense of additive aggregationism in another chapter, showing how, in practice, almost everyone endorses allowing sufficiently many small benefits to outweigh great costs to a few: “For example, allowing cars to drive fast on roads increases the number of people who die in accidents.
+5. Compare our defense of aggregationism in Chapter 2, showing how, in practice, almost everyone endorses allowing sufficiently many small benefits to outweigh great costs to a few: “For example, allowing cars to drive fast on roads increases the number of people who die in accidents.
 Placing exceedingly low speed limits would save lives at the cost of inconveniencing many drivers.
 Most people demonstrate an implicit commitment to aggregationism when they judge it worse to impose these many inconveniences for the sake of saving a few lives.”

 See also Goodin, R. (1995).
 Utilitarianism as a Public Philosophy.
 Cambridge University Press. ↩︎